 Richard was awarded the MBE for services to the rail industry in the South West in the 2010 New Year’s Honours.
 He is a Brentford FC season ticket holder and has supported the Bees for more than 35 years.

-Jeremy has been active in community rail for nearly 20 years and became an Honorary Member of Community Rail Network in 2005.
-He has have presented widely on Community Rail and provided marketing input to the highly successful Interreg Project and run community rail seminars for the DfT on marketing.
+Jeremy has been active in community rail for over 20 years and became an Honorary Member of Community Rail Network in 2005.
+He has presented widely on Community Rail and provided marketing input to the highly successful Interreg Project and run community rail seminars for the DfT on marketing.

 Marion works as a rail support officer at Merseytravel and has been involved in community rail for over ten years.
 She has worked in transport for over 23 years.